shanthan5589/mesoGPT/README.md

 The current baseline is a 97.7M-parameter decoder-only Transformer pretrained on approximately 1.95B tokens using a single NVIDIA L40S.

-> Status: baseline pretraining is complete.
-The next phase focuses on profiling and improving training efficiency.

 ## Baseline results

 | Metric                    |           Result |